-The 2015 NRL Auckland Nines will form part of the NRL pre-season precede the 2015 NRL competition with a two day tournament on January 31 and February 1 at Auckland’s Eden Park.
+The 2016 NRL Auckland Nines will form part of the NRL pre-season precede the 2016 NRL competition with a two-day tournament on February 6-7 Auckland’s Eden Park.

 All 16 National Rugby League teams will compete in the competition spanning just two days, with at least 12 of each club’s top 25 salary capped players as well as one top five player from each of the club’s salary cap guaranteed to take part also—providing fans with two action-packed days of top-class rugby league.